US economy shrinks for a 2nd quarter, raising recession fear - KESQ

 Americans are still spending, though more tepidly.
 Thursday’s report showed that consumer spending rose at a 1% annual pace from April through June, down from 1.8% in the first quarter and 2.5% in the final three months of 2021.

-Spending on goods like appliances and furniture, which had soared while Americans were sheltering at home early in the pandemic, dropped at a 4.4% annual rate last quarter.
-But spending on services, like airline trips and dinners out, rose at a 4.1% rate, indicating that millions of consumers are venturing out more.
+Spending on goods like appliances and furniture, which had soared while Americans were sheltering at home early in the pandemic, dropped at a 4.4% rate last quarter.
+Bit spending on services like airline trips and dinners out rose at a 4.1% rate, indicating that millions of consumers are venturing out more.

 Before accounting for surging prices, the economy actually grew at a 7.8% annual pace in the April-June quarter.
 But inflation wiped out that gain and then some and produced a negative GDP number.